JacobStephens2/JacobStephens2/README.md

 ### Jacob Stephens

-Senior software engineer working across platform and infrastructure.
-I design, build, and operate production systems end to end - a multi-portal PHP / MySQL reservations platform, multi-tenant AI assistants on Docker, a Python agent-orchestration host, and an internal FastAPI / Next.js platform to replace a SaaS vendor - the stack a multi-million-dollar specialty-travel business runs on.
+Platform infrastructure engineer specializing in safe AI automation for revenue-critical legacy systems.
+I design, build, and operate production systems end to end — a multi-portal PHP / MySQL reservations platform, multi-tenant AI assistants on Docker, a Python agent-orchestration host, and an internal FastAPI / Next.js platform to replace a SaaS vendor — the stack a multi-million-dollar specialty-travel business runs on.

 Most of that work lives in private repositories.
 The architecture and the reasoning behind it are written up in the **[ETA Platform case study](https://stephens.page/eta-platform.html)**